Bachelor host Chris Harrison will step aside 'for a period of time' following racism controversy

 Harrison has loyal supporters who are standing behind him and decrying the "woke police" and "cancel culture."
 One Twitter follower wrote: "So sorry you had to apologize.
 I can't believe everyone has become so sensitive."
 One Instagram response read: "I can't wait until you're back and continuing with something millions of us love to see you do!"

-Still, criticism has continued to mount, including on Twitter and The Bachelor subreddit, where discussion of the controversy has overshadowed all other Bachelor buzz for days.
+Still, criticism has continued, including on Twitter and The Bachelor subreddit, where discussion of the controversy has overshadowed all other Bachelor buzz for days.

 A number of high-profile contestants, including Mike Johnson, Taylor Nolan and former Bachelorette stars Tayshia Adams, Kaitlyn Bristowe and Jillian Harris, have expressed deep disappointment in Harrison and his choice of words and have called on series producers to vet contestants more carefully.
 Matt James, the star of this season's show, on Friday expressed his gratitude to Lindsay for continuing to shine a spotlight on representation and responsibility in the franchise, which fans have criticized for its lack of diversity.